 Installing fonts is important for those who are multilingual or want to spice up their screen.
-Many websites uses different fonts and without having to install fonts on Kali Linux, you wont see those, you will see a flat boring default font.
+Many websites use different fonts and without having to install fonts on Kali Linux, you won’t see those, you will see a flat boring default font.
 I will also show how to reconfigure your fontconfig so that it looks better on your CRT or LCD screen.

-In this posts, I shows you how you can install fonts and configure them on the following Linux Operating systems:
+In this post, I show you how you can install fonts and configure them on the following Linux Operating systems:

 - Debian Linux